5G IoT for Smart Manufacturing – FAQs

 Is Vodafone proposing that every drone be equipped with a Vodafone SIM?

 Dr Eric Murray, Vodafone: Not at all.
-Most drones would not need to support N-RID, and there would be nothing to stop a drone that did need to support this to use, say, a satellite link instead of cellular.
+Most solutions-and-impact/industries/smart-mobility/air-mobility/ would not need to support N-RID, and there would be nothing to stop a drone that did need to support this to use, say, a satellite link instead of cellular.
 So cellular is just one option.
 Using the Vodafone network would provide additional advantages to both drone and U-space operators as described in the presentation, but all standards and protocols used will be open and can be implemented by other cellular networks.

 Is 4G enough to BVLOS operations?